WindowsCmd/cloudflare-go/README.md

 # A lightweight cloudflare go library
 ## WIP!!!
 Ever find yourself needing a lightweight cloudflare go library to manage your dns and nothing else????
 Well this is for you!
-With very simple syntax.

 ```go
 package main